MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-cli.md

 You can configure passwordless connections to Azure services using Service Connector or you can configure them manually.
 This tutorial shows how to use Service Connector.
 For more information about passwordless connections, see [Passwordless connections for Azure services](/azure/developer/intro/passwordless-overview).

 This tutorial shows you how to create and deploy a Python web app using the Azure CLI.
-You can run the tutorial commands in any environment with the CLI installed, such as your local environment or the [Azure Cloud Shell](https://shell.azure.com).
+The commands in this tutorial are written to be run in a Bash shell.
+You can run the tutorial commands in any Bash environment with the CLI installed, such as your local environment or the [Azure Cloud Shell](https://shell.azure.com).
+With some modification -- for example, setting and using environment variables -- you can run these commands in other environments like Windows command shell.
 For examples of using a user-assigned managed identity, see [Create and deploy a Django web app to Azure with a user-assigned managed identity](./tutorial-python-managed-identity-user-assigned-cli.md).

 ## Get the sample app